Edit Template

 Both copyeditors and proofreaders are going to look for inconsistencies within the manuscript.
 Grammar mistakes, misspellings, and punctuation fall under both of their watches.
 However, while copyeditors are concerned with the logic, accessibility, and structure of the prose itself, proofreaders do not involve themselves with these elements.
 Furthermore, copyeditors help shape and mold the style and tone of the manuscript.
 A proofreader’s responsibilities won’t delve into any of these realms of the editing process.
 Proofreaders care more about how the words appear on the page instead of the substance of such words.

-I have to make this distinction because, in my experience, many authors tend to make a false equivalency between copyediting and proofreading.
+I have to make this distinction because, in my experience, many authors tend to make a false comparison between copyediting and proofreading.
 If authors fail to understand this, their expectations may be unfulfilled.
 Unless an author has already gone through the proper copyediting process, authors should not look for their manuscript to be proofread.
+This, I cannot stress enough.

 Sample Pricing & Timelines (Proofreading):